 It wasn’t too long ago when Austin was just a small town in the middle of Texas.
-Though Austin has kept the small town feel through it’s explosive growth, it is now a big city with a metro area approaching 1 million.
+Though Austin has kept the small town feel through it’s explosive growth, it is now a big city with a metro area that just surpassed 2 million residents.
 If you’re looking to move to the Austin area, but prefer a slower, small town to a big city, we’ve given you a list of 5 that are close enough to Austin to be able to take advantage of the big city, but far enough away to escape.

 Small Towns Near Austin: Buda

 - Distance to Downtown Austin: 20 minutes, 17 miles

 - Distance to Austin Airport: 18 minutes, 17 miles